Penny Black (film): Production

 Penny Black features a core cast of three, and went into pre-production in October 2011.
 The film was completed in 2015 and premiered at the Arohanui Film festival in Te Aroha.
 Sponsors included Wicked Campers, Phoenix Organic and Whittakers with funding topped up by a PledgeMe campaign.

-Penny Black was filmed on RED Scarlet from July–Oct 2012 in Auckland, Pukekohe, Hamilton, Te Aroha, Taupo, Napier, and Wellington, New Zealand.
+Penny Black was filmed on RED Scarlet from July–Oct 2012 in Auckland, Pukekohe, Hamilton, Te Aroha, Taupō, Napier, and Wellington, New Zealand.

 The role of Penny's sister, Alex Black, was originally a male role, but when finding an actor with availability throughout the filming period became difficult the production team started to consider changing the role to a sister.
 When they found Toni, a Te Aroha College student, they decided she was perfect for the role and rewrote the script to suit her.

 During production Astra McLaren became vegan which she attributes partly to the theme of Penny Black opening her eyes and giving her time to think about issues she already knew were there.

 A short film entitled 'Lapwing' was made to be used within the narrative of Penny Black, and to provide back story for the superhero character.
 It was largely shot on the grounds of the University of Waikato, Hamilton, New Zealand.